Illumina/manta/src/markdown/mantaUserGuide.md

 SV candidates (similar to the __candidateSV.vcf.gz__ file), but also includes paired and split read evidence for each allele and a subset of the filters used for the tumor-normal comparative analysis.
-Note that Manta does not yet provide a scoring model for unpaired tumor samples.
+Note that Manta does not yet provide a quality scoring model for unpaired tumor sample analysis.

 For low allele frequency variants, it may also be helpful to consider the high sensitivity calling documentation below.